myinvent/Myduino-DIY-IoT-Kit-Raspberry-Pi-Pico-W/README.md

 ## Basic IoT Kit Raspberry Pi Pico W

-To kick-start your IoT journey using Raspberry Pi Pico we will use Raspberry Pi Pico W, for the development boards, which comes with Wi-Fi for the Internet connectivity.
+To kickstart your IoT journey using Raspberry Pi Pico we will use Raspberry Pi Pico W, for the development boards, which comes with Wi-Fi for the Internet connectivity.

 But Raspberry Pi Pico W alone are not able to help you begin the IoT journey.
 Therefore, we introduce you a [complete kit](https://myduino.com/product/myd-055/), to help you onboarding your IoT journey with Raspberry Pi.